 This guidance applies to buying or selling wild birds or animals within the UK.

-It only covers wild birds which usually live in or visit one of the European Union countries.
-It doesn’t cover birds that have been bred in captivity, poultry or game birds.
+It only covers wild birds which usually live in or visit the United Kingdom or one of the European Union countries.
+It does not cover birds that have been bred in captivity, poultry or game birds.

-It doesn’t apply to importing or exporting wild birds or animals into or out of the UK.
+It does not apply to importing or exporting wild birds or animals into or out of the UK.
 Read the guidance on importing and exporting endangered species, the Balai Directive or the guidance on importing non-native animals in this case.

-A wild animal is any animal which was living in the wild before it was taken, eg a wild butterfly.
+A wild animal is any animal which was living in the wild before it was taken, for example a wild butterfly.

 Licences to sell wild birds

 As a general rule, selling wild birds in the EU is ‘prohibited’.

 You must have a licence if you do sell wild birds (dead or alive).